-About the Office of Licensure & Field Placement
+About the Office of Licensure and Field Placement

 The Office of Licensure and Field Placement (OLFP) functions as the central source of information about Massachusetts educator licensure regulations and requirements and is responsible for practicum placements and supervisor assignments.